kreauniv/comp206/year2021/source/c.rst

             int *yptr = &p1.y;
             printf("%d\n", *yptr); // Prints 23

+       In general, ``&`` can be used on any expression that is valid on the LHS of an assignment statement and will yield a pointer to the memory location that is the target of that assignment.
+The technical term for such an expression that can be used on the LHS is, unsurprisingly, "l-value".
    * - Get contents of a pointer
      - If ``p`` is of type ``T*``, then its contents are obtained using ``*p``.